 Our lawyers have handled numerous e-cigarette battery explosion claims, and we know how the vape shops, distributors, and manufacturers defend these cases.
 At Phelan Petty, we understand the complexity of e-cigarette cases and have ample experience with these unique product liability claims.
 We work to identify the exact causes of our clients’ injuries, explosions, or fires, consult with renowned experts to prove that the battery or device was defective, and counter the professional witnesses hired by the defense.

+E-cigarette manufacturers have misled the public for years regarding the safety and hazards about their products.
+At Phelan Petty, we have the resources and the tenacity to stand up to the big companies.
 Have you been injured by a defective e-cigarette battery or device, or experienced health problems from vaping?
 Contact our experienced product liability attorneys today.
-Call us at 866-249-3164 or fill out our online contact form to get started.